 The benefits extend beyond just correcting mistakes.
 Modern grammar AI can:

 For international businesses, this technology has helped level the playing field, allowing team members from different language backgrounds to communicate more effectively and professionally.
+Many multinational companies now consider grammar AI an essential tool for their diverse, global teams, with some even providing company-wide subscriptions as a standard benefit.

 Remember when everyone was worried about grammar checkers stealing their data?
 Those concerns were legit!
 Early grammar checking services often required sending your text to cloud servers, raising serious privacy issues for sensitive communications.

 Many grammar checkers now run entirely on your device, meaning your text never leaves your computer or phone.
 This is especially important for confidential business communications, legal documents, or personal messages.
+In 2026, on-device processing has become the standard rather than the exception, with over 65% of grammar AI tools offering this capability—up from just 30% two years ago.

 For tools that do use cloud processing for more advanced features, end-to-end encryption has become standard, ensuring that even the service provider can't read your content.